 - Can be slow.

-In my experience, ChatGPT’s image generation is a very useful tool especially for the needs of marketers.
+In my experience, ChatGPT’s image generation is an especially useful tool for the needs of marketers.
 One reason is its capability to display lots of text correctly.
 Another one is how it can handle visuals that are more graphics-heavy and complex.

-At the same time, Googles image generator (aka “Nano Banana”) has caught up to ChatGPT and arguably even surpassed it.
+At the same time, Googles image generator (aka “Nano Banana”) has caught up to ChatGPT.
 It’s available in the Gemini platform.

 Other alternatives also still have their place when it comes to photorealism or more artistic styles and creative expression.

 Read my in-depth coverage of the AI image generation market.
-It features ten very different offerings, explains there differences and use cases, and also talks about the important topic of legal issues with these tools.
+It features several interesting offerings, explains their differences and use cases, and also talks about the important topic of legal issues with these tools.

 Features that make ChatGPT more useful